 In 2011, Walgreens took a bold move forward, creating a president-level position in digital, showcasing that it was serious about its transformation.
 In the years ahead, the company introduced a web pickup service for online orders and invested in an enterprise digital competency.

 Today, omnichannel retailing means a cohesive user experience for customers at every touchpoint.
-No longer should omnichannel involve siloed marketing attempts that don’t take into consideration the whole commerce experience.
+No longer should omnichannel involve siloed marketing attempts that don’t consider the whole commerce experience.

 “All omnichannel experiences will use multiple channels, but not all multi-channel experiences are omnichannel.”